Katherine has been teaching English since 2003 and currently holds an MA in Liberal Arts and an MA in English Literature.

-Keep in mind that those are the minimum requirements.
+The requirements above are considered the minimum.
 Unlike teaching in the K-12 world, a teaching degree or certificate is not required.
-Only mastery of the content being taught is required.
+The only requirement is mastery of the content being taught.

 Accreditation Requirements at Community Colleges

-To determine the minimum requirements for your area, you can look at the regional accreditation agencies.
+To determine any changes in the minimum requirements for your area, you can look at the regional accreditation agencies.
 Community colleges must meet these requirements in order to stay accredited.
-While not all colleges are regionally accredited, regional accreditation is normally required for classes to transfer, and most community colleges are regionally accredited so that they can be part of the larger system.
+While not all colleges are regionally accredited, regional accreditation is required for classes to transfer, and most community colleges are regionally accredited so that they can be part of the larger system.

 Regional Accreditation Agencies